Biographical Unconscious

 A biography that sticks to the facts as closely as it can finds ever clearer traces of the invisible, those symptoms, serendipities, and intrusive interventions that have led, or pursued, the life the biography recounts.

-Hillman argues that the factual biographical record is always haunted by an invisible dimension — the daimon — that exceeds and cannot be reduced to the biographical unconscious as conventionally understood.
+Hillman argues that the biographical record, however fact-bound, necessarily registers the traces of an invisible psychic agency — the daimon — that exceeds the biographical unconscious as conventionally framed.

 The genetic unconscious had something to say about the early shaping of the arts, from music and painting to poetry.